 Why We Love It: This easy recipe from Making Thyme for Health only requires three ingredients!
 In a slow cooker, combine cranberries, orange juice, and maple syrup.
 Cook on high for three or four hours.
 We're suckers for a super simple recipe like this one.

 Pro Tip: "You can also cook it up to two days in advance if you want to free up time on Thanksgiving day," suggests Sarah, of Making Thyme for Health.

 Keto Beef Stew

 The Recipe: Keto Beef Stew

-Why We Love It: Fall is soup season, and Thanksgiving is no exception.
-This beef potato stew recipe from Root + Revel is full of healthy vegetables (carrots, green beens, potatoes, wild mushrooms) and hearty, grass-fed beef.
+Why We Love It: Fall is soup season, and the holidays are a great time to break out the bowls.
+This beef potato stew recipe from Root + Revel is full of healthy vegetables (carrots, green beans, potatoes, wild mushrooms) and hearty, grass-fed beef.
 With only 15 minutes of prep involved, you’ll basically be rewarded for not trying as hard.

-Pro Tip: Cook on low for 8 hours, or on high for 4 hours.
+Pro Tip: Cook on low for eight hours, or on high for four hours.